 I’ve been in Vancouver since Friday night for my first-ever visit to the lovely West Coast city.
-So I’m already going to at least share all the background, booking, planning, and logistics of the trip, by popular demand, instead of including it all in the full trip overview coming later.
+So by popular demand, I’m already going to at least share all the background, booking, planning, and logistics of the trip (instead of including it all in the full trip overview coming later).

 You can follow me on Instagram to see some images and videos in my stories more quickly, but to be clear: I’m not going to talk about the actual destination here right away.

 It’s just going to be the details of my trip, as many are asking us to share more logistical content about our own travels and also our personal travel tips.

 If you aren’t amongst those who are interested in the logistics… by all means, skip this post and wait for the more inspirational ones to come (and check out all our other destination content in the meantime).

 Background of my trip to Vancouver